grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/profile-backend-plugin.md

 The [Grafana configuration file](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/) allows you to configure profiling under the `[plugin.<plugin ID>]`.

-### Specify the plugin ID
+In this section of the file, specify the `<plugin ID>`, a unique identifier, for the backend plugin you want to profile, for example, [grafana-github-datasource](https://grafana.com/grafana/plugins/grafana-github-datasource/), together with the profiling configuration options (detailed in sub-sections below).

-In this section of the file, specify the `<plugin ID>`, a unique identifier, for the backend plugin you want to profile, for example, [grafana-github-datasource](https://grafana.com/grafana/plugins/grafana-github-datasource/):
+**Example configuration:**

 ```ini title="custom.ini"
 [plugin.<plugin ID>]